The Definitive Guide to White Hat Tiered Link Building

 You should leverage this opportunity and drop a couple of links to your tier 1 site profiles or posts.
 If I assume that those tier 1 sites are more reputable than the tier 2 site you’re posting a guest post on, it’s highly unlikely that you’ll get any objections from the tier 2 site’s editor.

-Below is a (shitty and complex) visual representation of what I am talking about:
+Below is a (complex) visual representation of what I am talking about:

 Things to Keep in Mind